A (re-)introduction to the extensible shell

 Es is the extensible shell.

-The best (if slightly out-of-date) introduction to the shell is the original es paper presented at Usenix 1993 or the es man page, but I'll provide a shorter, incomplete introduction to the shell here, the state of the shell after three decades, and some thoughts on what interesting work there is left to be done.
+The best (if slightly out-of-date) introductions to the shell are the original es paper presented at Usenix 1993 or the es man page, but I'll provide a shorter, incomplete introduction to the shell here, the state of the shell after three decades, and some ideas on what interesting work there is left to be done.

-The current version is hosted on the GitHub repository.
+The current version of es is hosted on the GitHub repository.

 What is es?